AmineBensaadat/lavage_auto/README.md

 ## 6. Project structure

 If we open our project in any code editor, you can see a very thin project because we pulled in **Symfony’s skeleton**.
-These are all added in the root directory called ```movies```.
+These are all added in the root directory called ```dashboard```.
 The Symfony Skeletion doesn't add many dependencies, but only the components that are needed to run a Symfony project in the browser.

 | **Name**       | **Explanation** |
 | -------------  |-------------|